Disclaimer Examples

 Warranty-disclaimer-template

-This standard disclaimer wording allows you to avoid responsibility for any mistakes, errors, or omissions that occur.
+This standard disclaimer wording allows you to avoid responsibility for any mistakes, errors, or omissions.
 This prevents users from taking legal action against your business because of a simple mistake.

 Here’s a screenshot of a good example from Tumblr’s terms of service: